A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Model construction

-inside a closed rectangular basin $\boldsymbol{r} \in \Omega = L_x\times L_y \times L_z \subset \mathbb{R}^3$.
-We define the aspect ratio $A = L_z/L_x$, and note that in general $L_x \sim L_y$.
+inside a closed rectangular basin $\boldsymbol{r} \in \Omega = (0, L_x)\times (0, L_y) \times (0, L_z \subset \mathbb{R}^3$.
+We define the aspect ratio $A = L_z/L_x$, and consider the realistic case of $L_x \sim L_y$.
 For large scale ocean phenomena, $A\sim 10^{-3}$, similar to a sheet of paper.
 This emphasizes how close to 2D are large-scale oceanic flows.
-Nonetheless, understanding the ocean requires a 3D approach; for our purposes, in density-driven flows, taking into account the vertical direction is imperative.
+Nonetheless, understanding the ocean requires a 3D approach; for our purposes studying density-driven flows, taking into account the vertical direction is imperative.
+We use the linearized equation of state for the density,

-An equation of state relates temperature and salinity to the potential density, $\rho = \rho(T,S)$.
-Here we use the linearized equation of state,